ariane-bitwarden/GitDigest/README.md

 # GitDigest - GitHub Activity Data Collection & Analysis

-A secure, production-ready tool that collects GitHub activity data for your development team and automatically generates daily summaries with engineering manager insights.
+A tool that collects GitHub activity data for your development team and automatically generates daily summaries with engineering insights.

 ## 🚀 Quick Start